 - A. Participants will demonstrate within the age grouping as indicated in the following demonstration divisions. - B. Demonstrations must pertain to the species you are using for Master Stockman.
-You may only enter one demonstration. - C. Exhibit tag must be completed and presented to the judge at the time of demonstration. - D. Must sign up for Demonstration on Thursday during project check-in.
+You may only enter one demonstration. - C. Must sign up for Demonstration on Thursday during project check-in.
 Demonstrations will be presented on Friday.
 Must check-in with superintendent by 11:00 a.m.
-Friday. - E. Include appropriate posters and props.
+Friday. - D. Posters and props are encouraged to enhance the demonstration presentation.